 You’re choosing to prioritize other activities.

 What if instead of scrolling Instagram Reels for five minutes after you wake up, you wrote in your journal?

 Try this: Set a timer for 5 minutes and write.
 When the timer goes off, you may find the 5 minutes when by so quickly, you’re able to write more.
 Or, that might be all for the day.

 Everybody has 5 minutes.
 It’s a choice.

 This is a common challenge amongst newbie journal writers.
 And the easiest way around it is to use prompts and fill in the blanks.
 Below I share my favourite journal techniques.
 Choose one or try them all – it’s up to you!

-I’ve been writing out this sentence for 14 years, and no matter what was going on in my life, I always find an answer.
+I’ve been writing out this sentence for 14+ years, and no matter what was going on in my life, I always find an answer.
 The air I breathe, my black and white cat Starla snoring softly next to me.
 The sun shining, a call from a friend.
 I’ve written out hundreds of answers and know I’ll never run out examples for my gratitude lists.
 I have dozens of pages of gratitude collected from my life.

 Scripting is when you write about a future goal as though it’s already come true.
 I started this practice in my bedroom and would write things like:

 “I’m so much calmer now that I wake up and can easily find something to wear in my closet.
 It makes my whole day smoother and I’m proud of the decluttering I’ve done.”

 “Every time I walk into my peaceful, serene and tidy bedroom I smile.”